Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/solidigm_d7-p5520_fw_update/guide.en-gb.md

 ```

 The tool only detects Solidigm D7-P5520 NVMe devices and start the flash if the firmware is not up to date:

 ```bash
 ./sofu
 ```

-Example result on a server with 4 Solidigm drives to update:
+/// details | Example result on a server with 4 Solidigm drives to update:

 ```bash
 [root@labo:~] cd /opt/solidigm/sofu/